• Skip to primary navigation

 • Pour the chile mixture through a mesh strainer into a bowl (make sure to work it through with a spoon or spatula).
 Set aside.

-• Heat 3 tablespoon of coconut oil over low-medium in a small frying pan.
+• Heat 3 tbsp of coconut oil over low-medium in a small frying pan.
 Sauté the minced garlic for 1-2 minutes, then add in the dried TVP and stir to coat in the oil.

 • Add in half of the marinade and cook until most of the liquid is absorbed.
 Then, pour in the rest of the marinade and finish cooking until no liquid remains, about 15 minutes.
 Taste and adjust the salt & pepper level to your liking.